 The Craft & Folk Art Museum is a little gem that packs a big punch.The small size of CAFAM allows for more intimate, accessible exhibitions than its neighbors across the street, Los Angeles County Museum of Art and LaBrea Tar Pits & Page Museum.
 Walking down Museum Row on Wilshire Boulevard, we need only take a quick sidestep to enter a whole other world.

-Founded by collector Edith Wyle in 1965 as a gallery, then a museum eight years later, it's always been one of my favorites in LA.
-Back in the day, you could walk through fabulous tapestry exhibits either before or after brunch at The Egg and the Eye restaurant on the third floor.
+Founded by collector Edith Wyle as a gallery in 1965, it became a museum eight years later.
+Back in the day, it was fun to walk through fabulous tapestry exhibits either before or after a delicious brunch at The Egg and the Eye restaurant on the third floor.
 That eatery has since been replaced by gallery space, beloved Edith has passed on, and the museum has been through a chaotic period.
 Thanks in large part to former longtime director and board chairman Patrick Ela, CAFAM survived and is now thriving under the new leadership of Suzanne Isken, former Education Director of LA's Museum of Contemporary Art (MOCA).

 Teaching the public in fresh new ways has been one of Ms. Isken's major goals since taking up her new position a few years ago.
 In this case, we walk off the street, over the threshold, and into the magical world of a contemporary shoemaker whose studio is set up for months (through September 6) right there in the front window.